plogs/jsgoti/content/posts/acknowledgment.md

 acknowledging "public consciousness of Native sovereignty and cultural rights"?

-Many Native American nations are Indigenous (in the not-necessarily-the-first sense) to North America, but some of these tribes displaced other Indigenous groups, even before European colonization.[^displaced] [^warfare]
+Many Native American nations today are Indigenous (in the not-necessarily-the-first sense) to North America, but some of these tribes displaced other Indigenous groups, even before European colonization.[^displaced] [^warfare]